jumpingjoy/watchnationpro/index.md

 <!--include an internal link to the detailed page-->
 ## 2. Do you travel alone and some strangers stalks you?: Inform your whereabouts to friends/family and police
-{% include image.html img="women-missing-exercise.jpg" alt="Women-missing-exercise" caption="Missing Exercise?" align="left" %}
+{% include image.html img="stranger-danger.jpg" alt="Stranger danger" caption="dangers of stranger?" align="left" %}
-You may find no time to exercise her health.
-On the weekend also, she has to plan other shopping for household things and caring for children.
-She wishes to take a walk in the late evening.
-But she is not able to find whether the distance she walked is enough to burn the calories.
-Because of their office job, she got obese.
-She needs some exercises.
-While doing exercises, she needs to know how long she has walked.
+You may be stalked by someone when you return from office or travel alone. ____ number of women are reported to stalk on a daily basis. --- number of women are kidnapped and raped daily worldover.
+Satety is the most important concern for women.

 ## 3. Miss your health?: Track health and Get reminded to exercise
-{% include image.html img="women-missing-exercise.jpg" alt="Women-missing-exercise" caption="Missing Exercise?" align="left" %}
+{% include image.html img="women-missing-exercise.jpg" alt="Women-missing-exercise" caption="Missing Exercise?" align="right" %}
 You may find no time to exercise her health.
 On the weekend also, she has to plan other shopping for household things and caring for children.
 She wishes to take a walk in the late evening.
 But she is not able to find whether the distance she walked is enough to burn the calories.
 Because of their office job, she got obese.
 She needs some exercises.
 While doing exercises, she needs to know how long she has walked.

 ### 4. Do you find it difficult to hold smartphone and multi-task?: Avoid using phone to the maximum
-{% include image.html img="multitasking-women.jpg" alt="multitasking-women" caption="Finding difficult to multitask?" align="right" %}
+{% include image.html img="multitasking-women.jpg" alt="multitasking-women" caption="Finding difficult to multitask?" align="left" %}
 Are you a working woman who travels by local transport.
 Whenever you are traveling, answering important office calls through mobile is difficult for you.
 You can finds it difficult to reach out your smartphone because of being stuck in crowd.

 You may find it difficult to handle your kid, your bag and your mobile phone very tough at home and while travelling amid congestion during rush hours.
 Even if you use your earphone headset, you might find it difficult to handle it.
 While using a headset, you cannot initiate calls through the headset.